opencomputeproject/Time-Appliance-Project/README.md

 * Development cycles and the effort needed to add new features are long and expensive
 * It doesn’t rely on open-source software
 * The accuracy/stability grades aren’t in line with DC requirements

-This document describes an open architecture of a Open Time Server, that could eventually be deployed either in a DC or in an edge environment.

 # High-Level Architecture